nalawade41/SocialReporter/README.md

 # SocialReporter
-Application to post compliant on social networks
+Application to post complaints on social networks